kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 title: PHP String Functions
 ---

 PHP has a wide array of internal (built-in) functions that can be used when working with strings.
-Think of a function as a tool that can take something as an input and returns an output (for now).
+For now, think of a function as a tool that can take something as an input and returns an output.

 Here's a list of the commonly used string functions:

-**strtolower**
+### strtolower

 Takes a string as an input and then converts it to lowercase, for example: